michaelzewdu/michaelzewdu/README.md

 * ✉️  You can contact me at [mikaelzshiferaw@gmail.com](mailto:mikaelzshiferaw@gmail.com)
 * 🤝  I'm open to collaborating on Flutter, PHP, Node js, and anything data science related using python
 * 🚀  I'm currently working on [Kegeberew - The biggest e-commerce website in Ethiopia](http://kegeberew.com)
-* 🧠  I'm learning Blockchain
+* 🧠  I'm learning Google cloud and AWS

 <!---